Everything You Need to Know about Photographing the Golden Hours

 Rim lighting is another fun way to use the sun’s position to your advantage.
 The rim light is when a subject is lit from behind, and a rim of light highlights its edges.
 This bright light coming from behind creates a beautiful halo effect.

-Usually, it’s best not to use direct front lighting from the sun when shooting portrait photography.
-As this can cause the subject to squint.
-However, if you angle the model’s head right, this can also give your subject a beautiful glow.
+Usually, it’s best not to use direct front lighting from the sun when shooting portrait

 Use a Fill Light or Reflector

 If you are taking photos of a backlit subject, the front of your subject is likely to be quite dark.
 You may wish to consider using a fill or front light.
 Or something to bounce the light back onto the face or front of the subject.
 Just make sure the light is not too harsh or cool.
-You should try to keep the brightness and tones in line with your surrounding by using a diffuser and a low setting.
+You should try to keep the brightness and tones in line with your surroundings by using a diffuser and a low setting.

-Shoot Your Golden Hour Photography in RAW
+Shoot Your Golden Hour

 As always, the advice for anyone wanting to improve their photos is to shoot in RAW.
 Shooting in RAW allows you to retain more details in your images than in JPEG.
 When shooting golden hour photos, you can better bring out any deep shadows in your image.
 It also makes color and temperature calibration much easier in post.

-Post Processing Your Golden Hour Photography
+Post Processing Your Golden Hour

-Best Gear for Golden Hour Photography
+Best Gear for Golden Hour

 If you’re ready to get out and start shooting at golden hour.
 There are a few items you should consider adding to your gear bag before you run into the sunlight.